slune-org/ts-transform-test-compiler/README.md

 If `file` is not specified, the method will directly require the output directory, so there should be an index file there.

 If `variable` is provided, then the method will return the content of this exported variable, instead of the default export.

+## defaultTsConfig

+The default configuration used by the compiler is exported as an immutable object named `defaultTsConfig` so that you may override it instead of fully rewriting it.

 # Contributing